Bhargavi84/Explore-Ireland-MS2/README.md

 ___
 *  **Olivia is first time traveller(user) to Ireland with no travel ideas or deciding where to travel:**
     * As a user she wants to get inspiration for her next travel destination.
-    * As a user she wants to be able to understand what kind of place she is being offered and explore it from the comfort of her home.
+    * As a user she wants to understand what kind of place she is being offered and explore it from the comfort of her home.
     * As a user she wants to read more about the information that she is interested in.
     * As a user she wants to know how interactive the website is.